Uncertainty is something that we experience individually first, but then it affects our relationships as our anxiety and frustrations grow.

 Whatever you can change on an individual level will bring about a change on a relationship level as well.
-How I am coping is not just my problem, but it becomes an overall problem for my relationship.
+How you are coping is not just your problem, but it becomes an overall problem for your relationship.

 Uncertainty is not only an individual problem but also a global problem.
-Yet uncertainty can only be rectified at the personal level.
+Yet, uncertainty can only be rectified at the personal level.

 If things go the way that we plan we feel we have power and we are in control.
 When things don’t go according to plan, or we get knocked off course by something we never saw coming, we are left feeling powerless, stressed and anxious.